 20 Then the mother of the sons of Zebedee came up to him with her sons, and kneeling before him she asked him for something.
 21 And he said to her, “What do you want?”
 She said to him, “Say that these two sons of mine are to sit, one at your right hand and one at your left, in your kingdom.”
 22 Jesus answered, “You do not know what you are asking.
 Are you able to drink the cup that I am to drink?”
 They said to him, “We are able.”
 23 He said to them, “You will drink my cup, but to sit at my right hand and at my left is not mine to grant, but it is for those for whom it has been prepared by my Father.”
 24 And when the ten heard it, they were indignant at the two brothers.
 25 But Jesus called them to him and said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 26 It shall not be so among you.
 But whoever would be great among you must be your servant 27 and whoever would be first among you must be your slave, 28 even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many.” – Matthew 20:17-28 ESV

-Everything Jesus had told them was tied to life in the kingdom of heaven.
+Everything Jesus told them was tied to life in the kingdom of heaven.
 And He had been trying to get His disciples to understand that things were not going to be as they expected.
 While they believed Him to be the Messiah, they were defining the term according to their own standards.
-In their minds, the Messiah was to have been a conquering king.
-He would come with power and set up His kingdom in Jerusalem, from which He would rule and reign, placing Israel back in a position of political prominence.
-But here was Jesus, once again, announcing that He was going to Jerusalem – to die.
+In their minds, the Messiah would be a conquering king.
+He would come with power and set up His kingdom in Jerusalem, from where He would rule and reign, placing Israel back in a position of political prominence.
+But here was Jesus, once again, announcing that His journey to Jerusalem would end with a cross, not a crown.
 And His death would be the direct result of His betrayal into the hands of the Jewish religious leaders, who would condemn Him to death.
 Rather than welcome Jesus as their long-awaited Messiah, they would hand Him over to the Roman government to be mocked, flogged and crucified.

 While we know how this story turned out, the disciples did not.
 They were oblivious to the “good news” associated with Jesus’ death.
 In fact, it seems evident that they never grasped what Jesus meant when He said, “he will be raised on the third day.”
 The reality of the resurrection escaped them.
 All they heard was the shockingly bad news regarding Jesus’ death.
-And, as before, it most likely left some of them dazed and confused.
+And, as before, this news left them dazed and confused.
 But we know from Matthew’s account, that at least a few of them simply ignored what Jesus had to say, choosing instead to focus on their own self-centered expectations.

 “Truly, I say to you, in the new world, when the Son of Man will sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.” – Matthew 19:28 ESV

 If anything, their request reveals a desire for even greater prominence.
-By asking Jesus for the right to sit on His right and left, they were jockeying for position over their fellow disciples.
+By asking Jesus for the privilege of sitting on His right and left, they were jockeying for position over their fellow disciples.
 It wasn’t enough to sit on thrones alongside their peers.
 They wanted positions of preeminence.
 In spite of what Jesus had said, they wanted to be first, not last.

 Jesus informed James and John that it was not up to Him to assign places of prominence in His coming kingdom.
 That was up to God.
 And God, in His predetermined will, had already made that decision.